Accessibility conformance

 • Status messages: Ensuring all error and status messages are announced to assistive technologies.

-We are actively working to address these accessibility challenges.
+We are working to address these accessibility challenges.
 If you encounter an issue not listed here or have suggestions for improvement, please contact your CSP.

 Check out our blog for more L&D resources.